-Specifically designed for use in 3-volt systems, the AT26DF321 supports read, program, and erase operations with a supply voltage range of 2.7V to 3.6V.
+Specifically designed for use in 2.5-volt or 3-volt systems, the AT25DF021 supports read, program, and erase operations with a supply voltage range of 2.3V to 3.6V or 2.7V to 3.6V.
 No separate voltage is required for programming and erasing.